 There are different colour themes available as well, which makes it easier on the eyes.

 The platform looks similar to what many professional traders have and gives Questrade an advantage over some of its competitors.

 Both Questrade Trading and IQ Edge are free to use but don’t come with free trades.

 Questrade: Mobile Accessibility

-Although, it should be brought to light that the app does not have positive reviews.
-It currently has ratings of 2.3/5 stars on Google Play and 1.9/5 on the App Store.
+Reviews for the app have improved considerably.
+It currently has ratings of 3.2/5 stars on Google Play and 3/5 on the App Store.